 On the road five months of the year (second generation)

-The second generation entered the company at a rapid clip.
-Two sons each from Cornelis, Jan and Adriaan.
+The second generation entered the company at a rapid pace; Two sons each from Cornelis, Jan and Adriaan.
 Leo, a son of Jan, regularly went on business trips to the US.
-Not for a couple of days but usually for about four to five months a year.
-He made the crossing by ship, which took twelve days at the time.
-Given the tremendous distances he had to cover in the US, he bought a car when he arrived and sold it again when he returned to the Netherlands.
+Not for a couple of days, but usually for about four to five months a year.
+He made the crossing by ship which took twelve days at that time.
+Given the tremendous distances he had to cover in the US, he bought a car when he arrived, and sold it again when he returned to the Netherlands.
 There, he focused his attention on the management and growth of the nursery.

 1969 To Italy